 For the article CLICK HERE

-Bitzer has trained with GDI through 1v1 Lessons and the G1 Off-Season Program
+Lotz has been training with GDI since day 1!
+He's trained through 1v1 Lessons, Clinics and the G1 Off-Season Program.

 GDI is on Snapchat!

 Get a behind the scenes look at GDI during programs or around local rinks!

 Fit New Gear,

 Try New Gear,

 The staff at GDI are now Vaughn certified fitters.
 Experience the Vaughn Pro-Fitting Centre!

 Contact us at firstname.lastname@example.org for more information on the Vaughn Pro-Fitting Centre